 With the league season behind them, the team now sets its sights on the postseason, where they will look to continue their strong play and abilities so that they can build on the foundation they’ve established.

-The Aliso Niguel boys’ basketball team may have come up just short in their quest for the league title, but their resilience and talent make them a challenging opponent as they head into CIF competition.
+The Aliso Niguel boys’ basketball team may have come up just short on their way for the league title, but their resilience and talent make them a challenging opponent as they head into CIF competition.

 The team will undoubtedly look to build on their season’s successes and push forward with the hope of achieving their ultimate goal: a CIF championship.